Usmansharafa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to the owner and group owner, and read permission to other users to the file 'hello'
 ## 7-everybody
 This script adds execution permission to the owner, group owner and the other users, to the file 'hello'
+## 8-James_Bond
+This script sets owner and group permission to no permission at all and gives other users all the permissions